digitalnames/reseller/README.md

 * PHP

 Additionally, an SQL database was used.
 This means that SQL will be needed for any modifications of queries and related database functionalities.

+## Installation

+The complete contents of the Digital Names Reseller Website is contained within a zipped folder, named "dn-reseller.zip".The process for installing the website is as follows: